-Frequently Asked Inquiries about the School Psychology Program
+Frequently Asked Questions about the School Psychology Program

 I earned my Bachelor’s Degree in psychology, how many credits must I complete?

-The School Psychology Program is a 66-credit program of study leading to the MS degree with a major in School Psychology and a specialization in Clinical Child Counseling.
+The School Psychology Program is a 69-credit program of study leading to the MS degree with a major in School Psychology and a specialization in Clinical Child Counseling.
 The MS is awarded at the end of the 2nd year of study.
-Following the 3rd year of study students receive a Specialist Designation and are eligible for endorsement to the State of Connecticut for credentialing as a Certified School Psychologist.
+Following the 3rd year of study students receive a Sixth Year Certificate and are eligible for endorsement to the State of Connecticut for credentialing as a Certified School Psychologist.

 Does the program accept part-time students?